jackokring/Enginine/README.md

 ## MIDI CC Assignments

 Testing with `Carla` as the host restricts use of CCs 2 (dry/wet), 7 (mix volume) and 8 (balance).
 Also CC 6 (RPN/NRPN data entry) would be somewhat of a pain to use in many studio kinds of settings.
-Also reserving CC 6 for RPN/NRPN data entry, allows for some hidden parameters to be accessed via CC.
+Also reserving CC 6 for RPN/NRPN data entry, can allow for some hidden parameters to be accessed via CC.

 The modulation wheel CC 1 is specially routed and not part of any preset information.
 This then leaves the rest of the 14 bit CCs for use as the 27 knob slots.
-In `C`/`C++` this was expressed in the 9 across and 3 down grid layout like below for matching with the front panel layout.
+In `C++` this was expressed in the 9 across and 3 down grid layout like below for matching with the front panel layout.
+This is not totally MIDI specification but does place the simple 14 bit CCs in a convenient grid layout for the front panel, while avoiding enough standardized ones.

 ```C
     // MIDI CC 14 bit controller numbers n and n+32